Understanding Protected Characteristics in Equality Act 2010

 • be worthy of respect in a democratic society, compatible with human dignity and not conflict with the fundamental rights of others.

-In Nicholson v Grainger PLC and others EAT [2010] IRLR 4 (EAT) Mr. Nicholson was terminated from his position at Grainger plc, and he later filed complaints against the company for discrimination based on his faith and beliefs, as well as unjust termination.
+In Nicholson v Grainger PLC and others EAT [2010] IRLR 4 (EAT), Mr. Nicholson was terminated from his position at Grainger plc, and he later filed complaints against the company for discrimination based on his faith and beliefs, as well as unjust termination.
 Mr. Nicholson argued that his belief about climate change and the environment was not simply an opinion, but rather constituted a philosophical belief under the relevant legislation (at the time, the Employment Equality (Religion or Belief) Regulations 2003, which has since been replaced by the Equality Act 2010); he said that his particular beliefs that “mankind is heading towards catastrophic climate change and therefore we are all under a moral duty to lead our lives in a manner which mitigates or avoids this catastrophe for the benefit of future generations, and to persuade others to do the same ”Grainger plc attempted to have Mr. Nicholson's claim thrown out of court by contending that the view that he was stating did not meet the requirements necessary to be considered a "philosophical belief."
-The EAT went on to clarify the legal test for a philosophical belief – in order to be a philosophical belief within the legislation (now the Equality Act 2010), it must:
+The EAT went on to clarify the legal test for a philosophical belief – to be a philosophical belief within the legislation (now the Equality Act 2010), it must:

 • be genuinely held